-What does the word 'conservation' mean?
-Protecting the environment though management What are some of the problems of deforestation?
+What are some of the problems of deforestation?
 Habitat loss and extinction of species Reduced soil fertility Flooding and landslides Changes to the atmosphere (less oxygen, more carbon dioxide, drier air) What are some conservation activities which may be carried out?
 Creation of new habitats - plants new trees, digging a garden pond Creation of nature reserves Captive breeding - such as in zoos What does the word 'biodiversity' mean?
-Why is biodiversity important?
-A range of living organisms Without biodiversity, it is more likely that the death of one species will result in the death of many more species
+A range of living organisms Why is biodiversity important?
+Without biodiversity, it is more likely that the death of one species will result in the death of many more species